 \subsection{Is the CSAS method compatible with traditional survey design?}

-Despite the limitations of ``static surveys'' in identifying changing information environments or measuring responses within niche communities, the two approaches are not at odds.
+Despite the limitations of traditional surveys in identifying changing information environments or measuring responses within niche communities, the two approaches are not at odds.
 Researchers can decide the number of adaptive questions, and include these questions in standard batteries.
 For example, in the Latino survey, participants rated a pre-existing set of false claims and conspiracies, along with an adaptive set, in a question matrix.
-Before using this method, scholars should determine whether the marginal benefit of having a designated slot for exploratory questions is worth the survey time and cost.
-A distinct advantage of multi-armed bandits is that several items can be explored despite having a smaller set of ``dynamic survey slots.''
+Before using this method, scholars should determine whether the marginal benefit of having a designated slot for exploratory questions is worth the survey time and cost.\footnote{In the 2024 ANES pilot, the median response time for an open-ended issue importance question was 17 seconds.} A distinct advantage of multi-armed bandits is that several items can be explored despite having a smaller set of survey slots.
 The two approaches can also work in tandem when there are multiple phases of data collection.
-An initial wave (or pilot) could use CSAS to develop a fixed battery of questions for future waves, functioning much like pilot studies that gather open-ended data to inform scale construction \citep{weller1998structured}.
-With CSAS, however, future surveys can be designed not only with open-ended content in hand, but question ratings and posterior probabilities that a given question is the ``best-performing question.''
-This approach may be optimal if researchers prefer to split their research process into exploratory and confirmatory stages, as is recommended in \citet{egami2018make}.
-Pre-registration across these different stages could lend more credibility to conclusions derived using this method (see \citet{offer2022battling} for an example).
+An initial wave (or pilot) could use CSAS to develop a fixed battery of questions for future waves, functioning much like pilot studies that gather open-ended data to inform scale construction \cite{weller1998structured}.
+With CSAS, however, future surveys can be designed not only with open-ended content in hand, but question ratings and posterior probabilities that a given question is the best-performing question.
+This approach may be optimal if researchers prefer to split their research process into exploratory and confirmatory stages, as is recommended in \cite{egami2018make}.
+Pre-registration across these different stages could lend more credibility to conclusions derived using this method (see \cite{offer2022battling} for an example).